 Desirable candidate education and experience:

 Accommodation is generously funded and provided by Purdue University in student halls of residence.
-It is possible that this may be a shared room if traveling with a person of same-sex from Liverpool Hope University.
+It is possible that this may be a shared room if travelling with a person of same-sex from Liverpool Hope University.
 This accommodation will be within walking distance or short bus journey to where you will be working.
 There is a regular bus service within the town.

 Purdue University is situated within West Lafayette, Indiana and the nearest airports are Chicago and Indianapolis which both have shuttle bus services to the Purdue University campus (additional cost).